 Today, Plovdiv has a fair number of well-preserved Roman Ruins, the most important of which is the Roman Amphitheater, which overlooks the city and has live performances during the summer months.
 It also has night illuminations that can marvel all of your senses once the sun sets down.
 Entrance fee?
 1 euro.

 Besides the Roman Ruins, Plovdiv also has a tremendous cultural background from Bulgarian and Ottoman times, the main square of the city contains a Roman Stadium, a Mosque and many modern shops.

-Of course, if you keep walking on the pedestrian street you will find churches, nightclubs and yes, some of the best Bulgarian cuisine ever.
+Of course, if you keep walking on the pedestrian street you will find churches, nightclubs, and yes, some of the best Bulgarian cuisines ever.

 Plovdiv was recently chosen as the European Capital of Culture for 2019 and a peaceful walk along the historical old town will surely tell you why.

 In the end, Plovdiv is not about the buildings or the architecture, Plovdiv is about the people and their stories.
 Plus, their amazing costumes that reflect their proud Bulgarian heritage.

 To visit Plovdiv is to visit history itself.